eclipse-rdf4j/rdf4j/.github/CONTRIBUTING.md

 The short-short version for contributors: work from the `master` branch.

-The more complete version: RDF4J uses a git branching model where feature development takes place on the `master` branch.
+The more complete version: RDF4J uses a git branching model where feature development takes place on branches from the `master` branch.
 This is where all development for the next (minor or major) release happens.

 Every issue, no matter how small, gets its own branch while under development.
 Issue branch names are always prefixed with `issues/`, followed by the issue